 And the second is like it, ‘You will love your neighbor as yourself.
 (Lev.
 19:18)

-While God places a high priority on His Word, He places an even greater priority on people.
-I have been walking this way for nearly twenty years.
+God places tremendous value on relationships.
+In fact, it is the purpose of the Bible.
 We make no claim on perfection but we do claim to be confident that we are walking out the calling that the Most High has placed on our ministry.

 So if you are seeking a genuine and authentic relationship with Jesus / Yeshua we welcome you to join us